 Famous among the blood types are the A, B, and O types, as well as the Rhesus blood type (negative and positive).
 Most of us find out what blood group we have either out of curiosity, routine medical check-ups, or through blood donations.
 However, it seems a bit counterintuitive that humans (and other animals) have minute differences between our blood.
 What advantage is there in having a different blood group from that of any other Homo sapiens?
 Additionally, why must our bodies be so hostile to blood groups that don’t match ours?

-A History of Blood
+A History Of Blood Types

 Humans discovered the existence of blood groups after years of tumultuous scientific journeys.
 As with all journeys, this one started with a Greek Physician (in the Roman Empire) named Galen.
 He proposed that blood was made from the food we ate, along with the liver.